 Tacos & Tattoos

-This colorful spot that looks like it fell out of Wynwood straight to Kendall is serving up creative tacos that has the neighborhood buzzing.
-Tacos are carnivore and vegetarian friendly and served on corn, flour or crispy shells.
+This colorful spot that looks like it fell out of Wynwood straight to Kendall is serving up creative tacos that have the neighborhood buzzing.
+Tacos are carnivore and vegetarian-friendly and served on corn, flour, or crispy shells.

 Taqueria Morelia